-- 1. SUPPORTS and ENCOURAGES the increased application and admission of qualified women to all medical schools, and DISCOURAGES disqualification of applicants solely according to sex, sexual orientation and gender identity marital status and/or parental status; (2015) - 2.
+- 1. SUPPORTS and ENCOURAGES the application and admission of qualified women, including transgender women and all gender minorities to medical schools, and DISCOURAGES disqualification of applicants solely on the basis of sex, sexual orientation and gender identity marital status and/or parental status; (2019, 2015) - 2.
 URGES federal support to encourage more women to enter the field of medicine and for recruitment of women as medical school faculty and administrators; - 3.
 SUPPORTS financial incentives for schools to progress toward achieving a percentage of women physician faculty and physician administrators at each rank equal to the percentage of women in the general population; - 4.
 URGES the AAMC to make available data from its faculty register which will show the status of each school with regard to the number of women in tenured teaching positions. - 5.
 RECOMMENDS that medical institutions put actionable policies in place that promote equal pay and safe, encouraging environments in which women can secure mentorships, have family-friendly working arrangements, become actively involved in their chose specialties, and seek opportunities for leadership positions.
 (2015)